Prior Approval Request (PAR) Process

 TIP: Offer letters must be issued for every new faculty assignment.
 For instance, if the contract is for one year only, but it continues to get renewed on an annual basis, a new letter will be needed every year.
 If the contract term is for three years, then only one letter is needed for that full three-year period.
 If the contract term is rolling, only one initial letter is needed until there is a change in the terms of the contract.
 As permanent faculty, tenured and tenure-track faculty only need one offer letter when they are first hired.

-Even when a PAR is not used (ie. the assignment is created in HRMS), a new letter must be signed by the head of the hiring unit and the faculty member, the original sent to the Provost’s Office, and a copy retained in the college (and department if applicable).
+Even when a PAR is not used (i.e. the assignment is managed in Workday), a new letter must be signed by the head of the hiring unit and the faculty member, a copy sent to the Provost’s Office, and a copy retained in the college (and department if applicable).

 Chair Letter – For tenured and tenure-track faculty a letter from the chair (or dean in the case of non-departmentalized colleges) is needed detailing the strengths of the faculty candidate and why hiring this individual is necessary.
 This must be a signed, original document on university letterhead.